/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Evidence of payment of US$ 500 program deposit.

-Note: Intern’s enrollment in ABROADER’s program becomes official only after the intern returns a signed copy of this Internship Agreement and pays the deposit.
+Note: An intern’s enrollment in ABROADER’s program becomes official only after the intern returns a signed copy of this Internship Agreement and pays the deposit.

 1.3.
 Internship Placement